 Russell might be the biggest draft bust in NFL history and even that might be forgiven if he seemed to put an ounce of effort into being a good NFL quarterback.

 The Raiders drafted Russell over Calvin Johnson (ouch).
 Russell cared so little about becoming a good quarterback that Raiders coaches famously sent him home with blank film tapes to see if he would watch them and then would call on him the next day to see what he thought.
 He claimed he had watched the film.
-His backup Bruce Gradkowski has said he had to bribe JaMarcus Russell with 10 Wendy's cheeseburgers to get him to go to film study.
+Bruce Gradkowski, Russell's former backup, has said he had to bribe Russell with 10 Wendy's cheeseburgers to get him to go to film study.

 In 2009, Russell had the lowest quarterback rating, lowed completion percentage, fewest touchdowns and fewest yards of any qualified quarterback.